 Why are my fig leaves turning yellow?
 If you own a fig tree, yellow leaves will be a concern at some point in its life.
 Questions about yellow fig leaves show up every year on every gardening site and the answers often seem to contradict each other.
-But, if you look at the short list of the causes of yellow leaves on fig trees, they all have one thing in common: stress.
+However, if you look at the short list of the causes of yellow leaves on fig trees, they all have one thing in common: stress.

 Fig trees and their sweet fruit are gaining popularity with home gardeners across the globe.
-Once confined to the regions around the Mediterranean Sea, figs are not found everywhere in the world where the winters are mild.
+Once confined to the regions around the Mediterranean Sea, figs are now found everywhere in the world where the winters are mild.
 The trees are relatively pest free and easy to propagate, so why does that one simple question keep popping up?
 Why are my fig leaves turning yellow?